Billwilliams1952/Arduino-Cascadable-Low-Pass-Filter/README.md

 Thanks https://en.wikipedia.org/wiki/Roll-off

 ##API
-	/* Create instance given a bandwidth and sampletime*/ LPF ( float bandWidthInHz, float sampleTimeInSec );
+	// Specify a LPF based off bandWidth and sampleTime LPF ( float bandWidthInHz, float sampleTimeInSec, float initialValue =  0.0 );

-	/* Create instance using a value of alpha */
+	// Simple case where you just want a filter without worring about
+	// sample rates or bandwidths.
-	LPF ( float alpha );
+	LPF ( float alpha, float initialValue =  0.0 );

+	// Reset filter output to initialValue
+	void Reset ( float initialValue =  0.0 );

-	/* Return the last value from the LPF */ float GetLastValue ( void );
+	// Return last value from the filter. float GetLastValue ( void );

-	/* Return the next value from the LPF */ float NextValue ( float currentValue );
+	// Get next value from the filter based on the input (current) value float NextValue ( float currentValue );

-	/* Return the next value from the LPF given a new sampletime */ float NextValue ( float currentValue, float sampleTimeInSec );
+	// Use for AGC and other responses where the sample time changes. float NextValue ( float currentValue, float sampleTimeInSec );

 ## Tests